 10. Wash out and re-install the overflow pipe

-After you’ve drained your overflow pipe completely, wash and rinse it thoroughly in a different sink.
-This will help keep your sink from clogging up in the future.
 After you’ve cleaned it, replace the overflow pipe.
 Make sure it’s positioned correctly and that the slip nuts are tight.
-Remember to hook up the plunger to the metal retaining rod, screw the rod back onto the p-trap with the retaining nut, and put the plug back into the drain hole.
+Hook the plunger to the retaining rod, screw the rod back onto the p-trap, and place the plug back into the drain.

 When you’re finished, turn your water back on.
 Run the sink and check for leaks coming from the p-trap or drain hole.
 If you discover any leaks, tighten the corresponding slip nuts.
 A little plumbers tape can help seal the connection.

 We’ve shown you how to remove the drain plug from your sink and how to clean a P-trap out.
 If you followed all these steps and you still can’t find your lost earring–or if your p-trap doesn’t have slip nuts–give us a call.
 Our experienced Dallas area plumbers have seen all types of pipes and drains.
 If they can’t figure out how to get something out of your sink drain, no one can!